Kaoticz/Skills-Showcase/README.md

     - **CodeMirror** is used to render Yaml with text highlighting.
     - Hosted at: https://akko-bot.github.io/Embed-Visualizer/

-- **[Miaumarro-Client]**: Front-end component of the Miaumarro petshop platform, written with **VueJs**.
+- **[Miaumarro-Client]**: Front-end component of the Miaumarro petshop e-commerce, written with **VueJs**.
 The client allows for user registration and authentication, product browsing and purchase, scheduling appointments for services, and bridges any other feature offered by the `Miaumarro-API` in an easy and convenient way.

 ### Nix